Pukehina: History

 In 2017, Pukekina experienced exponential house price growth, due to demand for holiday homes from New Zealand, Australia, China and the United States.

 A suspected drink driver crashed into a beachside home in Pukekina in November 2018, but no one was killed or injured in the crash.

 The Pukehina Volunteer Fire Brigade was sued in early 2018 by a former volunteer fireman who claimed the brigade had a culture of bullying.

 In 2018, developers applied for planning approval to convert a 165-hectare dairy farm into a sustainable eco-friendly lifestyle village, and a restored wetland for birds like the critically endangered Matuku.

 In August 2018, State Highway 2 was blocked at Pukehina by a roaming herd of up to 80 cows.

-Pukekina Surf Club received planning approval in late 2018 to replace its aging club house and shipping container with a new $2.4 million purpose-built building.
+Pukehina Surf Club received planning approval in late 2018 to replace its ageing club house and shipping container with a new $2.4 million purpose-built building.